 The Farm Credit System Insurance Corporation's (FCSIC) internal control over financial reporting is a process effected by those charged with governance, management, and other personnel, designed to provide reasonable assurance regarding the preparation of reliable financial statements in accordance with generally accepted accounting principles in the United States of America.
-Our internal control over financial reporting includes those policies and procedures that (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect our transactions and dispositions of our assets; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles and that receipts and expenditures of FCSIC are being made only in accordance with authorizations of FCSIC management and those charged with governance; and (3) provide reasonable assurance regarding prevention, or timely detection and correction, of unauthorized acquisition, use, or disposition of FCSIC's assets that could have a material effect on our financial statements.
+Our internal control over financial reporting includes those policies and procedures that (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect our transactions and dispositions of our assets; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles in the United States of America and that receipts and expenditures of FCSIC are being made only in accordance with authorizations of FCSIC management and those charged with governance; and (3) provide reasonable assurance regarding prevention, or timely detection and correction, of unauthorized acquisition, use, or disposition of FCSIC's assets that could have a material effect on our financial statements.

 Management of FCSIC is responsible for designing, implementing, and maintaining effective internal control over financial reporting.
-Management assessed the effectiveness of FCSIC's internal control over financial reporting as of December 31, 2020 using the criteria established in the Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on that assessment, management concluded that as of December 31, 2020, FCSIC's internal control over financial reporting is effective, based on the COSO criteria.
+Management assessed the effectiveness of FCSIC's internal control over financial reporting as of December 31, 2021 using the criteria established in the Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on that assessment, management concluded that, as of December 31, 2021, FCSIC's internal control over financial reporting is effective, based on the COSO criteria.

 Internal control over financial reporting has inherent limitations.
-Internal control over financial reporting is a process that involves human diligence and compliance and is subject to lapses in judgement and breakdowns resulting from human failures.
+Internal control over financial reporting is a process that involves human diligence and compliance and is subject to lapses in judgment and breakdowns resulting from human failures.
 Internal control over financial reporting also can be circumvented by collusion or improper management override.
 Because of its inherent limitations, internal control over financial reporting may not prevent, or detect and correct, misstatements.
 Also, projections of any assessment of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-PFITZINGERR Digitally signed by PFITZINGERR Date: 2021.02.17 20:01:11 -05'00
+HOWARD RUBIN Date: 2022.02.15 14:11:22 -05'00'

-C. Richard Pfitzinger Chief Operating Officer
+Howard I. Rubin Chief Operating Officer

-LYNN POWALSKI Digitally signed by LYNN POWALSKI Date: 2021.02.17 19:51:40 -05'00'
+LYNN POWALSKI Date: 2022.02.15 14:05:22 -05'00'